sematext/logagent-js/README.md

 # Use logagent-js in Node

-## Install it as local package
 ```
 npm i logagent-js --save
 ```

-## Use the Logparser module in your source code
+Use the Logparser module in your source code

 ```
 var Logparser = require('logagent-js')
 var lp = new Logparser('./patterns.yml')